hushpuppiesss/hushpuppiesss/README.md

 # 💫 hi! i'm rachel!
-🏫 studying computer science at stevens institute of technology<br>💡 interested in cybersecurity and game development<br>💭 working on my game, minnesota<br>🌱 learning web dev and kotlin<br>📫 let's chat~ [email](rachelquedding1611@gmail.com).
+🏫 studying computer science at stevens institute of technology<br>💡 interested in cybersecurity and game development<br>💭 working on my game, minnesota<br>🌱 learning web dev and kotlin<br>📫 reach out to me on discord ~ hushpuppiesss.

 # tech stack